Alation Cloud Service Applies to Alation Cloud Service instances of Alation

 For example, you could have a query that gets data on a particular state for a given month.
 If you turn the query into a query form, users could enter the state and month into a form and click a button to run the query using the information they entered.
 They don’t have to edit the query.

 Query forms are catalog pages where you can view a query, enter your filter options into a simple form, and run the query using the values you entered.
 The query form results are only visible to the user who ran the form.
-See Working with Query Forms in the Catalog for details.
+See Use Query Forms for details.

 To create a query form, the query author adds parameters to the query using a special syntax.
-See Query Forms and Parameters for a description of the parameter syntax.
+See Create a Query Form for a description of the parameter syntax.